When Doors Open Wide

 We walk the playgrounds.
 We play at recess.
 We learn names.
 We listen.

-For many of these students, it’s not common to have a group come from another country just to spend time with them.
+For many of these students, it is not common to have a group come from another country just to spend time with them.
 To talk with them.
 To care.
 To show up with joy and purpose.
 And when that happens, it creates a kind of openness that only God can orchestrate.

-As we leave the schools, we don’t just say goodbye…we extend an invitation.
+Because what makes this even more meaningful is what happens next.
+As we leave the schools, we do not just say goodbye.
+We extend an invitation.

 Waiting.